Charlotte Neighborhood

 Charlotte's First Streetcar Suburb, Est. 1891

-Located in Mecklenburg County
+Mecklenburg County > Charlotte

-Dilworth is where Charlotte's residential history began.
+The Dilworth neighborhood is where Charlotte's residential history began.
 Developed in 1891 as the city's first streetcar suburb, the neighborhood set the template for gracious urban living that endures today.
 Tree-lined streets, Craftsman bungalows, and a walkable commercial district on East Boulevard create one of Charlotte's most sought-after addresses.

 Dilworth benefits from Latta Park, a local landmark that shapes daily life and adds to the area's appeal for homebuyers seeking authentic community anchors.